canada-ca/micro-acquisition/_pages/en/index.md

 <div class="row">
   <div class="col-sm-6">
-    <p style="background-color:#F5F5F5">Are you a <strong>developer / programmer</strong> and you would like to earn some money working on short government contracts?</p>
+    <p class="well ">Are you a <strong>developer / programmer</strong> and you would like to earn some money working on short government contracts?</p>
     <p>Check out the <a href="{{ site.baseurl }}{% link _pages/en/opportunities.md %}" title="Opportunities">Opportunities</a> to see if there are any open opportunities that meet your skills.</p>
     <p>More information about how Micro-Acquisition works can be found in the <a href="{{ site.baseurl }}{% link _pages/en/supplier-guide.md %}" title="Supplier User Guide">Supplier User Guide</a></p>
   </div>
   <div class="col-sm-6">
-    <p style="background-color:#F5F5F5">Are you an <strong>Employment and Social Development Canada employee</strong> who has work packages that could be done by external developers?</p>
+    <p class="well">Are you an <strong>Employment and Social Development Canada employee</strong> who has work packages that could be done by external developers?</p>
     <p>Send us an email (add link) and we can help you get the process started.</p>
     <p>Information about what you'll need to do can be found in the <a href="{{ site.baseurl }}{% link _pages/en/client-guide.md %}" title="Client User Guide">Client User Guide</a></p>
   </div>